 ADA Accessibility Summary for Swimming Pools

 The Americans with Disabilities Act (ADA) is a civil rights law that prohibits discrimination on the basis of disability.
 On September 15, 2010, the ADA Guidelines finalized on July 23, 2004 (ADAAG 2004) were signed into law.
 Compliance is now required by all Title II (Public Entities) and Title III (Public Accommodations and Commercial Entities) entities.
 This includes recreation facilities, swimming pools, wading pools and spas.

-ADA regulations cover both public and private facilities.
+ADA accessibility regulations cover both public and private swimming pool facilities.
 This includes pools operated by public park and recreation districts, hotels and motels, fitness and recreational sports clubs, country clubs, high schools and universities, waterparks, hospitals and health care facilities.
-ADA regulations may also apply to private residential facilities, such as homeowners, apartment and condo associations, if these facilities are open to the general public.
+ADA regulations may also apply to private residential pool facilities, such as homeowners, apartment and condo associations, if these swimming pools are open to the general public.

-ADA guidelines provide the specification of certain elements in the design of new and renovated facilities to ensure that individuals with disabilities are generally able to access swimming pools and spas and use a variety of features of the facility.
+ADA guidelines provide the specification of certain accessible elements in the design of new and renovated facilities to ensure that individuals with disabilities are generally able to access swimming pools and spas and use a variety of features of the facility.
 The guidelines are the minimum level of accessibility required and are encouraged to be exceeded where possible to increase opportunities.

 Summary ADA Accessibility Guidelines: Permitted Means of Swimming Pool Access